Entropy Inequalities for Sums in Prime Cyclic Groups: Main Results

+\begin{defn} We define a collection of ordered index tuples $\mathfrak{I}(f)$ induced by a function $f$ as follows.

-We note that the order of elements in $\mathfrak{I}(f)$ matters-- we will understand but not always explicitly state the $\succ_f$ relation between successive indices throughout this paper.
-Clearly, because of the possibility of equal values, there may exist more than one such ordered index set $\mathfrak{I}(f)$ corresponding to a given $f$.
+\end{defn} Because of the possibility of equal values, we note that there may exist more than one such ordered index tuple in $\mathfrak{I}(f)$ for a given $f$.
+So $\mathfrak{I}(f)$ may contain multiple tuple elements.